intel-lab-lkp/linux/Documentation/kbuild/kconfig-language.rst

   Every menu entry can have at most one prompt, which is used to display to the user.
 Optionally dependencies only for this prompt can be added with "if".
+  If a prompt is not set, then the config option cannot be changed by the user.
+  It will not appear in any menu, and even edits to ``.config`` cannot alter it.
+  It can still be set via "default" and "select" (see below).

 - default value: "default" <expr> ["if" <expr>]